Adam and the Ants: Major success

 While the second album and re-released singles brought growing chart success, Hughes, together with Ant, Miall, and Pirroni, recorded the single "Stand and Deliver".
 The band, which now included Tibbs, filmed a video that depicts the song's "dandy highwayman" story, at Hatfield House.
 To support the single, the band undertook a six-date theatre tour of Great Britain in March and visited the US for a club tour in April.
 The single became the band's first UK number-one record, staying at the top for five weeks in May 1981.
 The band spent much of the summer touring continental Europe before returning to London's AIR Studios to complete their third album.
 The album's second single was the title track "Prince Charming"; it peaked at number one on the UK Singles Chart for four weeks in September 1981.
 In the same month, the band embarked on the Prince Charming Revue Tour, for which they travelled to Austria and Japan.

 In November 1981, Adam and the Ants released the parent album Prince Charming which spent three weeks at number 2.
 A third single from the album, "Ant Rap" reached No. 3 in January 1982.
 The band was one of the most successful single acts in the UK in 1981.
 All three singles from the album, as well as the previous single "Kings of the Wild Frontier" is listed on the official top 50 best-selling singles of 1981, "Stand and Deliver" and "Prince Charming" as the third and fourth best-selling single respectively.
 By the end of January 1982 the band had completed their touring obligations.

 More of the band's early material was re-released in the first half of 1982.
 Polydor reissued the two songs for the Jubilee in February as a 7 inch single with "Deutscher Girls" as the A-side; this single reached number 13 on the UK Singles Chart, giving the original Ants a second post-breakup hit.
-Do It! records released Antmusic EP, a 12 inch Extended Play (EP) of three unused tracks from the Dirk sessions and a remix of "Cartrouble (Parts 1 & 2)"; the EP peaked at number 46.
+Do It! records released The Antmusic EP, a 12 inch Extended Play (EP) of three unused tracks from the Dirk sessions and a remix of "Cartrouble (Parts 1 & 2)"; the EP peaked at number 46.
 In early 1982, Adam and the Ants won British Album of the Year for Kings of the Wild Frontier at the BRIT Awards where they were also nominated for Best British Group and twice in the Best British Single category for "Prince Charming" and "Stand and Deliver".
 They were also nominated for Best New Artist at the 24th Annual Grammy Awards in 1982.
 Ant and Pirroni also received the Songwriter of the Year Award for "Stand and Deliver" at the 27th Ivor Novello Awards in April 1982.